SUNY Downstate Health Sciences University

 The School of Graduate Studies hosted the centerwide ANNUAL RESEARCH DAY on Wednesday, April 17th, 2019.

 The day consisted of the platform session, three poster sessions, a keynote address, and finally, a dinner for all participants.
-Presentations shown from students in the School of Graduate Studies, the College of Medicine, the School of Public Health, the College of Nursing, and the College of Health Related Professions.
+Presentations shown from students in the School of Graduate Studies, the College of Medicine, the School of Public Health, the College of Nursing, and the School of Health Professions.
 Medical residents, postdoctoral fellows, and undergraduate students conducting research with Downstate faculty also presented their research findings.